carmelosammarco/FTPsubsetMO/README.md

 ## Introduction:

-Python software able to download files over FTP protocol and subset the files retrieved by parameters as time-range, bounding box, variables and single/range Depth levels (below the GUI interface displayed on a Linux system).
+Python software which is able to download files over FTP protocol and subset the files retrieved by parameters as time-range, bounding box, variables and single/range Depth levels (below the GUI interface displayed on a Linux system).

 <p align="center">
    <img width="400" height="" src="FTPsubsetMO/IMAGES/GUI.png">